Québec Roads - QC 148

 Nothing odd about this westbound sign assembly except the distance.
 Why 280 meters?
 Why not move the sign back 20 meters for an even 300?
 And no, it doesn't translate into English units either (it's about 920 feet).

-Looking west from the overpass of closed A-50, just west of its terminus at approximate Sortie 255.
-The trail to the west extends many kilometers, but is not yet paved.
+Looking west from the overpass of closed A-50, just west of its 2007 terminus at Sortie 254.
+The trail to the west extends many kilometers, but was not yet paved at that time.
 Like most new Québec freeways, this quickly comes back from the dualization of the Lachute bypass into a Super-2, as seen in the second photo.
 A-50 will be paved at some point in the near future and then opened to traffic, but extension of dualization will wait a considerably longer time than that.

-Skipping ahead a bit to QC 344, the route of many wonders.
+QC 344 is the route of many wonders.
 Somehow, one of the wonders ended up on this page, but I urge you to visit the 344 page (linked below) to see the rest of them.

 Here's the back of that same assembly.
 As you can see, these shields have been recycled, but what's not immediately obvious is that these shields predate the early 1970's (SPUI says 1973-4, based on Rand McNally) renumbering of the entire Québec provincial highway system.
 After the renumbering, Autoroutes retained their one- or two-digit status, and all provincial routes were three-digit highways beginning with 1, 2, or 3.
 Loop and spur Autoroutes begin with 4 through 9, making a system perfectly guarded against redundancy.
 Before the renumbering, though, there were plenty of one- and two-digit provincial highways, as well as some suffixed routes thrown in.
 As I said, the QC 344 has plenty more of these, but for now, here are some closeups: